This page is continued from Ownership:

 executory interest.
 See exncuronr m’renes’r. ’

-> expectation interest.
-(1836) The interest of 3 mm breaching party in being put in the position that would have resulted if the contract had been performed. ice expectation damages under DAMAGES; BENEFIT or rm»,
+expectation interest: (1836) The interest of 3 mm breaching party in being put in the position that would have resulted if the contract had been performed. ice expectation damages under DAMAGES; BENEFIT or rm», BARGAIN RULE.

-> iinancial interest.
-(1846) An interest involving money or its equivalent; esp., an interest in the nature ofan investment. -Also termed pecuniary interest.
+financial interest: (1846) An interest involving money or its equivalent; especially, an interest in the nature of an investment. — aka pecuniary interest.

-> future interest.
-(17c) A property interest in which the privilege of possession or 0 other enjoyment is future and not present.
-0 A future interest can exist in either the grantor (as with a reversion) or the grantee (as with a remainder or executory interest).
-Today, most future interests are equitable interests in stocks and debt secu. rities, with power of sale in a trustee. ~-Also termed future estate; expectant estate; expectant interest; estate in expectancy.
+future interest: (17c) A property interest in which the privilege of possession or other enjoyment is future and not present. * A future interest can exist in either the grantor (as with a reversion) or the grantee (as with a remainder or executory interest).
+Today, most future interests are equitable interests in stocks and debt securities, with power of sale in a trustee. — aka future estate; expectant estate; expectant interest; estate in expectancy.
 Cf. present interest.

 “[T]he interest is an existing interest from the time of its creation, and is looked upon as a part of the total ownership of the land or other thing [that] is its subject matter.
 In that sense, future interest is somewhat misleading, and it is applied only to indicate that the possession or enjoyment of the subject matteris to take place in the future.”
 Lewis M. Simes & Allan F. Smith, The Law of Future Interests 51, at 2-3 (2d ed.
 1956).